purkkilo/Fisustaja/README.md

 # Fisustaja (Not maintained anymore)

 Application that is made for hosting fishing competitions (in Cup type setting, or standalone).
 Application was made for myself in a span of 6 years, and for the purpose of learning Node, MongoDB, JavaScript and Vue 2 stack.
 It's definitely not the most efficient or the most clever design, because I wanted to explore different things and it has been made in the span of 6 years working on and off on it.
+Vue 3 rebuild expexted soon.

 Previously you could find the project running on render, but I decided to take it down because it would require to upgrade to Vue 3, and I'd rather do the project from scratch than upgrade the whole thing.
 Project dependencies are too old for it to be secure to keep up anymore.
 Results are taken from [savo-karjalacup](https://www.savokarjalacup.com/tulokset/).